 6. Insert the Coupling & Wick into the top of the bottle and twist it snugly into place.
 Give the Wick a few minutes to absorb the oil before you try to light it.

-7. I typically just blow my torches out.
-Use the Copper Cap to keep the Wick dry when you’re not using your torch.
+7. I typically just blow my lights out.
+Use the Copper Cap to keep the Wick dry when you’re not using your light.